 My name is Mark.
-I’m a software engineer, consultant, entrepreneur, and founder of preddytech, the small Oregon company represented by this website.
+I’m a software engineer, consultant, and founder of preddytech, the small Oregon company represented by this website.

 I’ve been writing software for most of my professional life.
 I’m experienced in all aspects of the development cycle, from architecture and design to code-authoring, documentation, Windows deployment and the Linux DevOps pipeline.

 Preddytech (formally Preddy Technologies, LLC) is itself the descendant of another small company I founded in 2005 that focused on Microsoft Windows-based C++ desktop application development for small businesses.
 Prior to 2005, I spent 15 years in the employment of industry players such as Rogue Wave Software and Trimble Navigation.